EstebanLFalcon/MusicAtAPI/REFERENCE.md

 # Endpoints

-The API endpoints give access to the information you want to access.
+The API endpoints give access to the information you want.

 ##Playlists
 Here's where you `GET` or `POST` your favorite generated playlists.